-During the admission application process, students are considered and evaluated for teaching assistantship support if they indicate on the Admissions Office online application they want to be considered for teaching and/or research assistantship opportunities.
+During the admission application process, students are considered and evaluated for graduate assistantship support by the Graduate Assistantship Selection Committee if they indicate on the Admissions Office graduate admission application they want to be considered for teaching and/or research assistantship opportunities.

 Currently enrolled students

 If you are interested in a teaching assistantship, watch for the call for applications announced by the Graduate Program Staff Assistant and review the Deadlines website for more information and specific details about applying.
-The application deadline for consideration is February 15 each year.
+The application deadline for consideration is January 15 each year and all requests are to be submitted to the Graduate Program Staff Assistant (email@example.com).
 You will be responsible for submitting required assistantship application materials and updating your graduate file.
-Applications are generally decided upon in April.
+Applications will not be decided upon until sometime in April.
 Applications for new assistantships from both current and incoming students are read simultaneously by the Graduate Assistantship Selection Committee with final decisions pending confirmation of funding availability.

 New TA applications